davron112/lura/README.md

 ## Library Usage
 The Lura project is presented as a **Go library** that you can include in your own Go application to build a powerful proxy or API gateway.
-In order to get you started several examples of implementations are included in the `examples` folder.
+For a complete example, check the [KrakenD CE repository](https://github.com/davron112/krakend-ce).

 Of course, you will need [Go installed](https://golang.org/doc/install) in your system to compile the code.